HexHive/OSTEP-slides/13-segmentation.md

 # Excursion: procedure invocation frames

-When calling a function, the runtime system allocates an invocation frame to store all local variables and the necessary context to return to the callee.
+Calling a function allocates an invocation frame to store all local variables and the necessary context to return to the callee.

 ```.C